February 3, 2023

 You can build email lists and start sending personalized and value-add emails to your audience and drive traffic to your website or a lander.
 The best part about email is you can tailor the content to your preference, and include as many links as you want.
 Plus, you now own this data.

 However, keep in mind to not make your emails look and feel spammy.
 Your main goal with email is to provide relevant content, and to try and lure your prospects to sales pages with clever hooks and great copywriting.

-Ok.
-Now that we know what our options are for free affiliate marketing traffic sources, let’s take a look at what we’re working with when it comes to paid traffic sources, and how ads can help us achieve success within affiliate marketing.
+Let’s take a look at what we’re working with when it comes to paid traffic sources, and how ads can help us achieve success within affiliate marketing.

 1. Google Ads

 Google Search and search engines in general can bring you loads of paid traffic, but the catch is, you have to invest some money first.
 Depending on what niche you’re working with, and what keywords you’re trying to rank for, the amount of capital that you need to invest on Google Ads can significantly change.